visionify/visionai-1/README.md

 ```

+## Install **Web App**
+Use `visionai install web` command to install webapp.
+It will clone latest docker image from docker hub `visionify/visionaiweb`.
+Use `visionai web --help` for to get insigt about webapp.

 ## Next **steps**

 Congratulations!
 You have successfully run the first scenario.
 Now go through [Tutorials](tutorials/index.md) to learn about how to run multiple scnearios, how to configure each scenario for the events you need, how to set up the dependencies etc.